shixuansun/shixuansun.github.io/_pages/about.md

 News
 ======

+* \[2025.6\]: Congratulations to Mr. Chiyu Hao on receiving the **Outstanding Bachelor Thesis Award** from the School of Computer Science, awarded to the top 1% of theses.
 * \[2025.5\]: Honored to receive the **Outstanding PC Award at ICDE 2025**.
 * \[2025.2\]: *GES: High-Performance Graph Processing Engine and Service in Huawei* was accepted to **SIGMOD'25**.
 * \[2024.11\]: *Revisiting the Design of In-Memory Dynamic Graph Storage* was accepted to **SIGMOD'25**.